-The DTE should first transmit an "A", which, as the only exception, will not be confirmed by any TecMP3 on the bus.
-The DTE should then sends a single byte with the address value ranging from 1 to 99.
-For example, if the ID is set to 01 in the MODE.TXT, you would send chr(1).
-If there is a system with the matching address, it will respond by sending back an "a" within 100 ms. Otherwise the selection process has failed and the unit should be restarted.
-Once the selection process is finished successfully, the DTE can issue one of the serial commands, one byte at a time.
-For each byte sent, the DTE should expect to receive a proper confirmation within 100 ms. If the confirmation is missing or invalid, the whole session must be aborted.
+If using an address other than '00" the DTE should first sends out an ASCII "A" which, as the only exception, will not be confirmed by any system on the bus.
+The DTE should then sends a binary coded address byte ranging from 1 to 32.
+If there is a system with the matching address, it will respond by sending back an ASCII "a" within 100 ms. Otherwise the selection process has failed and the unit should be restarted.